Beatrice Lindsay: Vegetarian Society and editorship

-Lindsay became a vegetarian around 1875 and joined the Vegetarian Society in 1880.
-In 1885, she was appointed editor of the society's publication, The Dietetic Reformer and Vegetarian Messenger, becoming the first woman to hold the post.
+Lindsay became a vegetarian around 1875 and joined the Vegetarian Society around 1880.
+In 1885, she was appointed editor of the society's publication, The Vegetarian Messenger, becoming the first woman to hold the post.
+In a letter to The Cambridge Review later that year, she wrote that vegetarianism should be considered by Cambridge students and described animal slaughter for food as unnecessary, selfish, and cruel.
+She served as editor until about 1895, when she undertook medical studies in Newcastle-on-Tyne.

-During her editorship, the journal adopted several new features, including a Ladies' Page, a supplementary children's magazine titled The Daisy Basket, and a Christmas annual, Almonds and Raisins, which Lindsay also edited.
-These additions reflected the society's efforts to expand its appeal to women and families.

-Between 1885 and 1886, she wrote a multi-part historical overview of the vegetarian movement, published in the journal, which has been described as the first history of the modern vegetarian movement.
+During Lindsay's editorship, the periodical introduced a Ladies' Page, a supplementary children's magazine titled The Daisy Basket, and a Christmas annual, Almonds and Raisins, which she also edited.
+Between 1885 and 1886, she wrote a multi-part history of the vegetarian movement for the periodical.
+James Gregory describes it as the first history of the modern vegetarian movement.

-She also contributed a recurring column titled New Foods, which aimed to make vegetarianism more accessible by introducing readers to imported and lesser-known ingredients such as yams, pine nuts, and coconut oil.
-Her writing blended scientific explanation with practical advice, often drawing on taxonomy, anatomy, and botany to contextualise unfamiliar foods.
+Lindsay also contributed a recurring column titled New Foods, which introduced readers to imported and less familiar ingredients such as yams, pine nuts, and coconut oil.
+The column used taxonomy, anatomy, and botany in its explanations of foods and diet.

+At the Vegetarian Society's annual meeting in 1885, Lindsay read a paper on the international organisation of vegetarianism.
+Published in The Dietetic Reformer and Vegetarian Messenger as "The International Aspect of Vegetarianism", it supported the formation of an international vegetarian union and proposed an international vegetarian congress as a preliminary step.
+She also suggested that the Vegetarian Society revive the use of corresponding members for vegetarians outside Britain.

+Vegetarian arguments and feminist writing

-In lectures delivered for the Vegetarian Society and published in 1888, Lindsay presented both moral and anatomical arguments for vegetarianism.
-In "Vegetarianism and Higher Life", she argued that recognising kinship with animals was a moral imperative.
+In lectures delivered for the Vegetarian Society and published in 1888, Lindsay presented moral and anatomical arguments for vegetarianism.
+In "Vegetarianism and Higher Life", she argued for moral kinship between humans and animals.
 In "Man Not Carnivorous", she interpreted human anatomy as consistent with a frugivorous diet.

-Lindsay also contributed to feminist publications such as the Women's Penny Paper, where she described her conversion to vegetarianism as the result of long-term personal experimentation.
-In one letter, she wrote: "After several years of experiment, I at last succeeded in making my practice square with my theory."
-Her approach presented vegetarianism as a process of self-discipline and transformation grounded in daily practice.
+Lindsay also contributed to feminist publications such as the Women's Penny Paper.
+In one letter, she described her adoption of vegetarianism as the outcome of personal experiment, writing: "After several years of experiment, I at last succeeded in making my practice square with my theory."
+Liam Young argues that Lindsay presented vegetarianism as a practice of self-discipline and transformation.

-Women's suffrage activism
+Women's suffrage

-Lindsay was a supporter of women's suffrage and a member of the National Society for Women's Suffrage.
+Lindsay supported women's suffrage and was a member of the National Society for Women's Suffrage.
 In June 1893, she attended its Conference of the General Committee and Associated Committees.

-Death

-Lindsay later moved to the Isle of Man.
-She died in Onchan on 16 December 1917.
+Later work and death

+In 1886, Lindsay was living in Onchan, Isle of Man, where she described herself as an associate herself as an associate of the Society for Psychical Research in a letter to the spiritualist periodical Light.
+She later lived in Port St Mary.
+She died suddenly at Seko Villa, Onchan, on 16 December 1917, aged 59.
+She was buried at Borough Cemetery on 20 December.